Here’s an easy Donut recipe made with yeast.

 - Start frying the donuts, pick up the raw donuts one at a time with a flat floured spatula to maintain the shape.

-Fry all the donuts and place them on a tray lined with paper towels or grease-proof paper.
+Fry all the donuts (P/S: You can fry at least 1 or 2 minutes each side; depending on how brown you want them.
+Deeper color; 2 – 3 minutes each side).
+Place them on a tray lined with paper towels or grease-proof paper.
+You can also place them in a colander.
 Let them cool and you can serve them plain or coat them with cinnamon sugar (mix sugar – 1/2 cup & 1T of cinnamon powder).
-You can also glaze them with royal icing, glaze or chocolate Ganache.
+You can also glaze them with royal icing, plain Sugar glaze or Melted Chocolate.

-Want to learn how to make local pastries such as Donuts, Mahamris & Meat Samosas practically?
-Sign up for our Local Pastries 1-Day class.
-Click on this link to get more details and find out the next date for the class
+Want to learn how to make Breads and other Yeast pastries such as Donuts, Meat Pies & Buns practically?
+Sign up for our Breads, Cookies and Pastries class.
+Click on this link to get more details of the class